choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood02-date-format-Python.md

 layout: single
 title: "Work With Date - Time formats in R - Time Series Data "
 excerpt: "This lesson covers how to deal with dates in R. It reviews how to apply the as.Date() function to a column containing date or data-time data.
 This function converts a field containing dates in a standard format, to a date class that R can understand and plot efficiently."
-authors: ['Leah Wasser', 'Data Carpentry']
+authors: ['Chris Holdgraf', 'Leah Wasser', 'Data Carpentry']
 modified: 2017-06-13
 category: [course-materials]
 class-lesson: ['time-series-python']